adroitfajar/moldisc/README.md

 #### Setting up environment for SMILES-X

-Execure the following command to create the environment for SMILES-X
+Execute the following command to create the environment for SMILES-X

 ```
 conda create --name main_smilesx python=3.10